wu-lee/rushkoff-archive/docs/_articles/the-ufo-phenomenon-douglas-rushkoff.md

 DR: Well yeah, I mean even if not, I don't know that technology is going to be the easiest way to get there.
 I mean my guess is that certain South American shaman or Australian aborigines have been in contact with a hell of a lot more than anyone in NASA or in a giant radar listening dish has contacted.
 But to answer your original question, as far as what do I make of the whole sort of the recent spate of UFO abduction experiences and encounters.
 I have a feeling it has a lot more to do with our own cultural psychopathology than it does with visitation from other places.
 I think we are a tremendously repressed culture in many, many ways.
 I think that the general censorship of the media, the lack of sex, and the...

-Censorship of sexuality . . . things like that.
+JC: Censorship of sexuality... things like that.

-.. . in media and censorship of violence is akin to censoring someone's

-dream life.
-Now, and if you prevent a person from having dreams, if you

-wake them up as soon as they go into REM state, within a week or cwo

-they'll start to have waking state hallucinations.
-So I chink one possible

-explanation for what's going on and why it's so similar is chat we

-similarly deprived of certain kinds of thoughts and imagery.
-So that a_s

-going to peek up one way or another.
-Another thought I've often had is

-that these are not really UFO's from other planets at all but some kind of

-· · · fi h , · fi ther planet vis1tat1on rom t e future.
-But these aren t bemgs rom ano .

-b b . fi . mmumcate ut emgs rom our own kind of coming back or trymg to co

-with us or .. .
+DR: ...in media and censorship of violence is akin to censoring someone's dream life.
+Now, and if you prevent a person from having dreams, if you wake them up as soon as they go into REM state, within a week or two they'll start to have waking state hallucinations.
+So I think one possible explanation for what's going on and why it's so similar is that we are similarly deprived of certain kinds of thoughts and imagery.
+So that it's going to peek up one way or another.
+Another thought I've often had is that these are not really UFO's from other planets at all but some kind of visitation from the future.
+But these aren't beings from another planet but beings from our own kind of coming back or trying to communicate with us or...

 Some kind of future technology ...